guildai/guild.ai/pages/cheatsheets/guildfile.md

 #### Disable output scalars

-Use when you log scalars explicitly to TFEvent files.
+Disable output scalars when you log scalars explicitly to summaries:

 ``` yaml
 train: